joneschrisan/md5/README.md

 You can get perl by going to [https://www.perl.org/get.html](https://www.perl.org/get.html)

-Remove the first line of the script ```!#/usr/bin/perl```
+Remove the first line of the script `!#/usr/bin/perl`

+Add the perl package "Switch" (`ppm install Switch` for ActiveState Perl)

-Put file in a standard location and add that location to the path variable.
+Put file in a standard location and add that location to the PATH variable.

+You may have to add the ".pl" extention to the PATHEXT variable.

 Ready to use.